 October.
 You know what that means, right?
 Pumpkins, apples and Domestic Violence Activism Month.
 No, that’s not a typo.
 Partners for Peace asks you to join us in a month full of activism opportunities to advocate for every person’s right to feel safe in their relationships, homes, and communities.
 We knew that this month was likely to look different due to COVID-19, but given the current state of our nation, we are changing up our efforts this year and from here on.
 These are uncertain times we are living in.
 Marginalized people are rising up and speaking their truths and we are listening, learning and amplifying their voices in service of the liberation of all oppressed people.
 Black, Indigenous, People of Color, Immigrant, Lesbian, Gay, Bisexual, Transgender, and Queer survivors need us now more than ever.
 Come along with us as we push ourselves outside of our comfort zones into a brave space of learning, growing and evolving together.

-Engage with us throughout the month on Facebook, Instagram (@partnersforpeace), and Twitter (@PartnersMaine).
+Map out your month of activism by checking out our Guide to Domestic Violence Activism Month and engage with us throughout the month on Facebook, Instagram (@partnersforpeace), and Twitter (@PartnersMaine).

 Given the current state of emergency, we have chosen to forego any in-person events in order to do our part to limit the spread of the COVID-19 virus.
 While this isn’t exactly what we had in mind for Domestic Violence Activism Month, we are certain we can rise to the occasion and raise awareness about domestic violence without our usual walks and events.

 The COVID-19 pandemic has had devastating consequences for people living with abusive partners and family members.
 People who are abusive are taking advantage of social distancing and quarantine practices to further isolate their victims.
 Domestic violence survivors need you and we have many ways for you to help from home.

 About Domestic Violence Activism Month